staab/git-chat/README.md

 Give it a try!
 It's pretty simple.
 Just type this into your terminal:

 ```
-USERNAME=Anonymous
 git clone https://github.com/staab/git-chat.git
 cd git-chat
 npm start Anonymous
 ```

-You can set your username if you'd like, by changing that first parameter.
+You can set your username if you'd like, by changing that first parameter to `npm start`.

 # Disclaimer